userapp-io/todomvc/readme.md

 ## How it works

 * UserApp handles the sessions which are created from the client side using JavaScript.
-* When a user logs in a token is returned from UserApp.
+* When a user logs in a new session token is returned from UserApp.
-* When retrieving and persisting todos, the token is sent along with the request to the NodeJS backend.
+* When retrieving and persisting todos, the token is sent along with the request to the Node.js backend.
-* The nodeJS server check that the token is valid and uses the user's id to get and save the todos.
+* The Node.js server checks that the token is valid and uses the user's id to get and store the todos.
 * The server caches these requests up to 10 minutes.
 This way minimal requests and roundtrips are done to UserApp.

 ## What to do next?

 * Create a permission that give users the right to create new todos, or just read them.
 * Add functionality to reset the password.
-Hint: this must be done from the NodeJS backend.
+Hint: this must be done from the Node.js backend.

 ## License